 However, as any decent sports fan or bookmaker will tell you, expecting even odds for both sides in a sport don’t always happen.
 Instead, there’s a clear favorite in most matches.
 That may mean that the betting trends will easily skew towards a specific team for a large number of casual betters.

-So, bookmakers will use specific practices that make the betting patterns more equitable even if not fully even on both sides.
+So, fast bookmakers will use specific practices that make the betting patterns more equitable even if not fully even on both sides.

 They’ll use everything from basic supply-demand principles to advanced sports analytics in this regard.
 Basically, they’re trying to enhance the demand for the betting volume (supply) on the lesser side of the line, when moving the line, bookmakers are really trying to make the other side slightly more attractive for more betters.
 The effect is that they get a higher volume of betting and, in extension, more profits.

 There are even instances where the betting volume can exceed the expectations of the bookmakers.
 In such cases, oddmakers may resort to bringing down the demand by moving the line the other way.